mBrandt85/cygni/README.md

 `npm run test`

-*Server needs to run for testing!*
+*Server needs to run and devDependencies are required for testing!*

 #### Start production server